Talk of the Bay

 Talk of the Bay is committed to covering political, social, and cultural topics from around the Monterey Bay.
 We focus on current events and people making news locally (from the central coast to Sacramento).
 We also consider national and international issues, their impact on the central coast, and local responses.
 We tackle perennial topics like housing, homelessness, transportation, education, and more from a new angle.

-Airs Monday through Thursday at 5:00 PM
+Airs Monday through Friday at 5:00 PM

 Rachel Anne Goodman (Thursdays)

 Rick Kleffel/Clara Shirley-Appel (Fridays)

 Talk of the Bay – Podcast RSS Feed